 What can you tell me about Resperate?
 Does it really help lower blood pressure?

-Answers from Sheldon G. Sheps, M.D.
+Answer From Sheldon G. Sheps, M.D.

 Resperate is a portable electronic device that promotes slow, deep breathing.
-Resperate is approved by the Food and Drug Administration for reducing stress and lowering blood pressure.
+Resperate is approved by the U.S. Food and Drug Administration for reducing stress and lowering blood pressure.
 It's available without a prescription.

 If you're considering using Resperate, talk to your doctor.
-He or she may be able to tell you if breathing exercises may be helpful in lowering your blood pressure.
+He or she may be able to tell you if slow breathing exercises may be helpful in lowering your blood pressure.

 Feb.
 12, 2020

 - Adler TE, et al. Device-guided slow breathing reduces blood pressure and sympathetic activity in young normotensive individuals of both sexes.
 Journal of Applied Physiology.
 2019;127:1042.